valentinaantonov58885/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potentially worse performance overall.
 It's important to write clean, understandable code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-07
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can often lead to more complexity, bugs, and maintenance headaches down the line.
+Instead, focus on writing clear, readable code that solves the problem at hand.
+Only optimize when you have identified a performance bottleneck through profiling and testing.